nextgis/docs_ng/source/docs_ngconnect/source/ngc_data_transfer.rst

 Option is available if one of the following resources is selected in NextGIS Web resource tree:

 - Vector layer (NGW Vector Layer) |vector_layer| - GeoJSON vector layer will be created in QGIS;

-- WFS Layer |wfs_layer_symbol| - WFS layer will be created in QGIS;
+- WFS Layer |wfs_layer_symbol| - a WFS layer will be created in QGIS;
 - WFS service (NGW WFS Service) |resource_wfs| - WFS layer will be created in QGIS;

 - WMS Layer - the selected WMS layer will be added to QGIS;
 - WMS Service - a WMS layer will be created in QGIS, the data source for which the selected WMS Service will be;
 - WMS Connection - you can select the WMS layer from the list to add to QGIS;
 - TMS Layer |tms_service_symbol|;
+- TMS Connection |tms_connection_symbol|;
 - PostGIS Layeer |postgis_layer_symbol|;
-- QGIS style of a vector layer |resource_style| - if it is a vector layer, GeoJSON vector layer with the style identical to selected one will be created in QGIS; if it is a WFS layer, one will be created in QGIS with the identical style;
+- QGIS Vector Layer style |resource_style| - if it's a style of a vector layer, a GeoJSON vector layer with the identical style will be created in QGIS; if it's a style of a WFS layer, a WFS with that style will be created;
 - Raster layer (NGW Raster layer)  |raster_layer|  - a GeoTIFF raster layer will be created in QGIS;
-- Basemap|basemap_symbol|;
+- Basemap |basemap_symbol|;
 - Web Map |resource_webmap| - a QGIS project will be created containing layers, styles and basemaps.
-Layers used as basemaps will be gathered in a mutually exclusive group;
+A mutually exclusive group will be created for all the basemap layers.
-- `Demo Project <https://docs.nextgis.com/docs_ngcom/source/demoprojects.html>`_ |demo_project_symbol| - a QGIS project will be created, containing layers, styles and basemaps,
+- `Demo Project <https://docs.nextgis.com/docs_ngcom/source/demoprojects.html>`_ |demo_project_symbol| - a QGIS project will be created, containing layers, styles and basemaps;
-- Resource group |resource_group| - a group with the layers inside will be created in the current QGIS project.
+- Resource group |resource_group| - the group and resources inside it will be added to the QGIS project.

 For layers with **multiple styles**: